-SAS delivers security fixes as part of the hot fix process.
-Please note that hot fixes for each product component are cumulative and may include functionality fixes in addition to security fixes.
-Security Statements describe the hot fixes needed to address specific vulnerabilities, and other hot fixes may contain security fixes recommended for other issues or products.
+SAS delivers security fixes as part of the hot-fix process.
+Please note that hot fixes for each product component are cumulative and might include functionality fixes in addition to security fixes.
+Security Statements describe the hot fixes that are needed to address specific vulnerabilities, and other hot fixes might contain security fixes that are recommended for other issues or products.

-- For a list of hot fixes available for your products, use the the SAS Hot Fix Analysis, Download & Deployment (SASHFADD) tool.
+- For a list of hot fixes that are available for your products, use the the SAS Hot Fix Analysis, Download & Deployment (SASHFADD) tool.

 - See the Hot Fix FAQ for a general overview of hot fixes.

 SAS continues to use and support a Java 7 JRE for SAS 9.4 deployments.
 See SAS Third-Party Software Requirements – Java 7 Updates for details.
 The most recent update to the SAS Private JRE is available from the Downloads application.